-For the duration of the war, Kenneth’s status remained Missing in Action.
-His parents did not learn of his death until June 25, 1945.
-After learning of his death, parents held a memorial service on July 22, 1945, at St. John’s Lutheran Church in Evansville.
+The War Department officially notified his parents of his death on June 24, 1945, of his death.
+Its notification was based on what Sgt.
+Dale Lawton had reported.
+After learning of his death, his parents held a memorial service on July 22, 1945, at St. John’s Lutheran Church in Evansville.

 After the war, the Hatlevig family requested that Kenneth’s remains be returned to Evansville.
 His family received word in September 1949, that his remains would be returned home and sent to Evansville and they scheduled a wake and memorial service for September 11 and 12.
 As it turned out, the American Graves Registration claimed there was an error in sending the telegram and that his remains did not arrive until a week later.
 His remains were returned to the United States on the U.S.A.T.
 Pvt.
-Joseph F. Merrill which arrived, on September 25, 1949, in San Francisco.
+Joseph F. Merrill arrived, on September 25, 1949, in San Francisco.

 After a memorial service at St. John’s Lutheran Church, he was reburied in Maple Hill Cemetery in Evansville on October 19, 1949.
 The American Legion post in Evansville was later named the McKinney/Hatlevig Post.